cschladetsch/xiq/Readme.md

 Get hit and you lose a life.
 You have three lives.

+Yes, I know there's a problem with the game area being half the screen.
+That's a consequence of the 23-minute port from SDL1 to SDL2 and can't see much point fixing it.

 ## Build Instructions

 To build the game, you will need the SDL and boost libraries.
 The only Boost library that I eventually used was Boost.ForEach which is a header-only part of Boost.Preprocessor and TODO remove this depedancy.
 I only used it because it was there are at the time.